stone50/Video-Editor/README.md

 # Video Editor

 ## Cut Duplicate Frames
-Produces a new .mp4 video file where similar consecutive frames have been removed
+Produces a new .mp4 video file where similar consecutive frames have been cut from the original.
+The new file will be in the same directory as cut_duplicate_frames.py

 **Usage:** cut_duplicate_frames.py \<fileName\> [--threshold] [--no-messages]